 You will receive an email to tell you that your proofs are available for proofreading.
 You can then download the proofs as a PDF file.
 Please check your proofs carefully.
 It is the responsibility of the corresponding author to check these against the manuscript and approve or amend them.
 A second proof is not normally provided.

-Taylor & Francis cannot be held responsible for uncorrected errors, even if introduced during the production process.
-Once your corrections have been added to the article, it will be considered ready for publication.
+Taylor & Francis cannot be held responsible for uncorrected errors, even if they are introduced during the production process.
+Once you have approved the proofs or sent corrections and they have been added to the article, it will be considered ready for publication.

 Some guidance notes and tips:

 - We would not expect authors to make more than 30 corrections.
 A global correction (indicated by a sticky note on the PDF: see http://journalauthors.tandf.co.uk/production/acrobat.asp#corrections) counts as one correction.
 You should only correct typographical or factual errors.
 Do not make trivial changes, improve prose style, add new material, or delete existing material.
 Corrections at this stage are expensive, and new errors may be introduced.
 We reserve the right to charge you if your corrections are deemed excessive.
 If you are unsure whether changes are acceptable at this stage, please contact your production editor.

 - Please note that between acceptance and proofs, your paper has been copy-edited and converted to XML.
 Your accepted manuscript version is therefore no longer the most recent version of your paper, and may differ from the typeset manuscript in places.
 Please do not edit and resupply your source files – we cannot accept corrections in this form.

 - Adding new content to a peer-reviewed article under an old received date is generally considered unethical if that content has not been judged for its acceptability by the peer reviewers.
 The decision to allow such additions rests with the academic editor.
 The editor may suggest including a dated addendum or “note added in proof” containing the new material, which will remove the need for changes in the text.